Islam and the Blues

-It all started in the savannas of the Sahel (shore in Arabic) the 1000-mile wide savannah belt just south of the Sahara desert that stretches from the Atlantic Coast in the West to the Red Sea in the East.
-In the Sahel, people from Senegal, Gambia, Guinea, Mali, and neighboring countries created, out of various influences, the musical style that eventually traveled west with the Transatlantic Slave Trade and transformed itself on the American plantations.
+It all started in the savannas of the Sahel, the 1000-mile wide savannah belt just south of the Sahara desert that stretches from the Atlantic coast in the west to the Red Sea in the east.
+In the Sahel, people from Senegal, Gambia, Guinea, Mali, and neighboring countries created, out of various influences, a musical style that eventually traveled west with the transatlantic slave trade and transformed itself on the American plantations.

-As early as the 8th century, Sahelian West Africans came into contact with Muslim Arab and Berber traders from North Africa; and at the dawn of the 11th century, many had converted to Islam, which had spread peacefully, not through wars or conquests.
-The sub-Saharan Muslims traded with the North Africans, traveled to Morocco, Egypt, Algeria, and as far away as Arabia 3,800 miles away to make the pilgrimage to Mecca.
+As early as the 8th century, Sahelian West Africans came into contact with Muslim Arab and Berber traders from North Africa.
+By the dawn of the 11th century, many had converted to Islam, which had spread peacefully, not through wars or conquests.
+The sub-Saharan Muslims traded with the North Africans, traveled to Morocco, Egypt, Algeria, and as far as Arabia, 3,800 miles away, to make the pilgrimage to Mecca.
 Among the cultural exchanges that took place between North Africa and the Middle East on the one hand and the Sahel on the other were music and a singing style of a particular kind.
 The characteristics of the Islamic type of singing that Sahelians adopted are found, primarily, in the recitation of the Qur'an and the call to prayer.
-The individual, male or female, who recites the Qur'an uses wavy intonations, strong trembling sounds, vibrato, long pauses between sentences; they lengthen the notes and they used melisma, changing the note of a syllable while they are chanting it.
+The individual, male or female, who recites the Qur'an uses wavy intonations, strong trembling sounds, vibrato, and long pauses between sentences; they lengthen the notes and they used melisma, changing the note of a syllable while they are chanting it.

 These techniques are also present in the call to prayer that the muezzin delivers five times a day from the minaret of the mosque.
 Although the recitation of the Qur'an and the call to prayer are not music, they are musical and have influenced religious and secular singing throughout the Muslim world.
 Sahelian Muslims adapted and transformed the Islamic style of declamation and solo reciting and singing to make it their own.
-In parallel, West Africans deported through the Trans-Saharan Slave Trade brought their music and rhythms to North Africa and the Middle East where they were often employed as musicians, and they too influenced the musical and singing style of the countries they were forced to live in.
-Especially among Sufi, there was an Africanization of Islamic elements.
+In parallel, West Africans deported through the trans-Saharan slave trade brought their music and rhythms to North Africa and the Middle East where they were often employed as musicians, and they too influenced the musical and singing style of the countries they were forced to live in.
+Especially among Sufis, there was an Africanization of Islamic elements.

 Jellemen of Soolimana